FisheFriday/DisguiseAPI/README.md

 <img src="https://imgur.com/xCRKtdh.png" width="120px" align="right"></img>
 # DisguiseAPI
+### This is a fork of DisguiseAPI to support up to 1.21.7!
 Disguise is an open-source library which manipulates with player skins in Minecraft using NMS.
 <br>
 The standard Spigot implementation does not provide support for changing skins, so using this API